biodash/biodash.github.io/content/codeclub/S04E01_r4ds-ch1/index.md

 ### Check that you have R and RStudio working

 Take a moment to ***explore the RStudio interface***.
-Were you able to open an R script?
+Were you able to open a new file to get the Editor pane?
 Can you run some simple R code in the console (e.g., [the example in the book](https://r4ds.had.co.nz/introduction.html#running-r-code))?

 Take a look at your ***version of R***: this was printed in the console when you started RStudio (see the RStudio screenshot above).